Entamoeba invadens: High risk species

 Amebiasis has been observed in saurian, ophidian, and chelonian reptiles and is shown to result in a mortality rate of approximately 100%.
 Several scientists have noted that reptiles native to lower temperature climates tend to be carriers of the parasite, while those species who live in warmer temperatures usually develop pathogenic cases.
 It has also been found that snakes and lizards have the highest mortality rates in contrast to turtles and crocodiles who tend to be asymptomatic carriers.
 Symptoms typically include dehydration, anorexia, lethargy, and bloody stools.
 This condition is usually diagnosed by directly examining fecal samples for trophozoites; however, diagnosis is difficult due to the short lifespan and the morphological similarities to the other Entamoeba species.
 There is still a great need to develop an assay that is rapid, specific, and sensitive to E. Invadens.
 The development of such an assay will allow identification of carriers, therefore preventing the spread of E. Invadens to other reptiles.

 Morphology

-E. invadens trophozoites and cysts can be visualized with conventional light microscopy techniques.
+Entamoeba invadens trophozoites and cysts can be visualized with conventional light microscopy techniques.
 The motile parasite appears amoeboid in shape and becomes round when exposed to stress.
 The cyst stage of the parasite is usually smaller than the trophozoite, round, and quadrinucleated.
-In order to differentiate between a cyst and a “stressed” trophozoite under a light microscope, the cells have to be washed with a strong detergent which will lyse all trophozoites and immature cysts, leaving only mature cysts.
+In order to differentiate between a cyst and a "stressed" trophozoite under a light microscope, the cells have to be washed with a strong detergent which will lyse all trophozoites and immature cysts, leaving only mature cysts.